THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-For example, if you want to do the 52 week challenge but are concerned it is too much, cut the amounts in half.
+For example, cut the amounts in half if you want to do the 52-week challenge but are concerned it is too much.

-Of course you could also look at other games too.
+Of course, you could look at other games too.

-Many of the ones I list below are perfect for people on a tight income because you save less money each week.
+Many of the ones I list below are perfect for people on a tight income because you save a smaller amount each week.

-And don’t think you are stuck saving less.
+And don’t think you are stuck putting aside less of your income.

-Towards the end of the post, you will find other challenges you can play in addition to this one, which will allow you to save more money.
+Towards the end of the post, you will find other challenges you can play in addition to this one, allowing you to save more.

 #8.
 365 Day Money Challenge

-If you are really determined to save and you do best by doing something every day to create a habit, the 365 day money challenge is for you.
+If you are determined to save and do your best by doing something every day to create a habit, the 365-day money challenge is for you.

 With this one, you will save something every day of the year.